 Overview and pricing of Canadian trading platforms

-Online stock brokers were first introduced in Canada in 1996 when TD Bank unveiled WebBroker, Canada’s first online brokerage platform.
+Online stockbrokers were first introduced in Canada in 1996 when TD Bank unveiled WebBroker, Canada’s first online brokerage platform.
 Since then, there’s been a slow but steady growth of online trading platforms and now, every single one among Canada’s “big six” brick and mortar banks have launched self-directed trading platforms and their accompanying mobile apps.
-Today, Canadians have quite a dozen online trading platforms to settle on from, a incontrovertible fact that makes this an excellent time for consumers because there’s unprecedented competition bringing trading prices down.
-But it can bring a troublesome selection process. to assist you opt, we’ve prepared the subsequent table which outlines a number of the key differences between seven of the foremost popular trading platforms in Canada.
+Today, Canadians have quite a dozen online trading platforms to settle on from, an incontrovertible fact that makes this an excellent time for consumers because there’s unprecedented competition bringing trading prices down.
+But it can bring a troublesome selection process.
+To assist you to opt, we’ve prepared the subsequent table which outlines a number of the key differences between seven of the foremost popular trading platforms in Canada.

 How to choose a web trading platform

 When buying online brokers, there are four major considerations you’ll want to weigh.
 These are values, features, security, and reviews.

 Though you’ll buy stocks or ETFs over the phone from humans.
 This is the easiest, cheapest way to buy stocks.
 It works through a web discount brokerage.
 Accounts can probably be opened in ten minutes if you’ve got a social welfare number, a home address, and an employer’s address (freelancers fret not—it’s A-OK if your office happens to be five feet from your bed.)
 Since stockbrokers by and enormous assess fees or commissions in exchange for creating trades on your behalf, you’ll want to know exactly what proportion you’ll be charged, and the way your account balance and trading frequency will affect those commissions.